mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-15-web_app_2_flask.md

     return 'This is a main page'
 {% endhighlight %}

 Visit the top level of this app in a web browser and you will see the text 'This is a main page'.
 Of course, this is not very useful.
-We could have the function return html content, but it would be a hugely horrible function if we want to render a full formatted web page.
+We could have the function return html content, but it would be a hugely horrible function if we tried to render a full html-formatted web page.
 If we want to do that, it's best to use templates.

 ### HTML templates